ballerina-platform/module-ballerina-websub/docs/spec/spec.md

 _Owners_: @shafreenAnfar @chamil321 @ayeshLK
 _Reviewers_: @chamil321
 _Created_: 2022/01/31
-_Updated_: 2022/02/02
+_Updated_: 2022/02/07
+_Edition_: Swan Lake
 _Issue_: [#786](https://github.com/ballerina-platform/ballerina-standard-library/issues/786)

 # Introduction

-This is the specification for WebSub standard library which is used to implement WebSub compliant `subscriber` services using [Ballerina programming language](https://ballerina.io/), which is an open-source programming language for the cloud that makes it easier to use, combine, and create network services.
+This is the specification for the WebSub standard library of [Ballerina language](https://ballerina.io/), which provides WebSub compliant `subscriber` related functionalities.

+The WebSub library specification has evolved and may continue to evolve in the future.
+Released versions of the specification can be found under the relevant Github tag.

+If you have any feedback or suggestions about the library, start a discussion via a Github issue or in the [Slack channel](https://ballerina.io/community/).
+Based on the outcome specification and implementation can be updated.
+Community feedback is always welcome.
+Any accepted proposal which affects the specification is stored under `/docs/proposals`.
+Proposals under discussion can be found with the label `type/proposal` in Github.

+Conforming implementation of the specification is released and included in the distribution.
+Any deviation from the specification is considered a bug.

 # Content
 1. [Overview](#1-overview)